EmaSevcikova/shellcode_detector/README.md

 #### Required Arguments:
 - `binary_path`: Path to the binary file you want to analyze, test programs are included in `test_data/vulnerable_programs`
 - `-a {32,64}, --arch {32,64}`: Architecture of the binary (32 or 64 bit)
+- `--size SIZE`: Size of the payload in bytes
+- `-b BREAKP, --breakp BREAKP`: Set breakpoint for analysis, use either function name or address
 - One of the following payload options:
   - `-s STRING, --string STRING`: Direct string payload
   - `-p PYTHON, --python PYTHON`: Path to Python script that generates payload, for this purpose `utils/payload_generator.py` can be used, for which a `payload_config.json` needs to be created with payload parameters